piranha/solovyov.net/src/en/2017/server-side-rendering.md

 Also interesting that we have a cheat (or optimization) around caching and user-specific content: everything that depends on a current user is rendered only on a client.
-It's a compromise: users see "anonymous" version of a site initially for a few moments, but in exchange we can cache rendered HTML for everyone.
+It's a compromise: users see "anonymous" version of a site initially for a few moments, but in exchange, we can cache rendered HTML for everyone.
 This makes us able to look like we're not sweating a bit during sharp increases in traffic. :)